Starbucks union wins all stores in Ithaca

 This victory was a vindication of sorts for the Ithaca at the Commons location, which tried unionizing two years ago to no avail.
 The South Meadow Street location, a new drive-thru location, was only open for one week before workers filed a union petition.

-This vote follows a movement that started a movement that started in Buffalo, New York, and has since spread like wildfire to many other Starbucks locations across the country.
+This vote follows a movement that started in Buffalo, New York, and has since spread like wildfire to many other Starbucks locations across the country.

 At only 21 years old, Rossbach says this revolutionary-esque movement is something she is thankful to have been a part of.